RightsandWrongsgit/ARMTEC/cicd/gitignore.md

-#### The practical steps by example -
+#### Where we stand at this point
-So we have our base Drupal 9 project with 'main' branch set up on our Platform.sh host.
-We have made a local version of that project available on our own machine within a Lando supported matching container.
-If we have Git installed globally, and with Platform.sh and Lando a 'GitOp' type of workflow, that local copy of the project should be under GIT version control.
-Do a 'Git Status' from within your project top level directory to see if it already is.
-Otherwise doing more to your .gitignore file than what comes as a standard part of the Platform.sh Lando template.
-(Note: you can do these updates to your .gitignore file either way, it is just that you might have to actively remove stuff that got sent to your repository before hand.)
+We have our base Drupal 9 project with 'main' branch set up on our Platform.sh host.
+We have a local version of that project available on our own machine within a Lando supported container.
+We have a GitHub account and Git installed globally plus VSCode installed from our [Prerequisites](../cicd/prerequisites.md).
+A .gitignore file is at the root of our 'local' project that came as a standard part of the Platform.sh Lando template.

+You probably will find it convenient to use [VSCode](../book/vscodedrupallocal.md) at this point to start working with your local project.

 # Do more with .gitignore

-Earlier it was noted that the standard templates we used to establish our local and hosted site initial environment had a default .gitignore file already present.
-Look for it as the very top level of your project on your local machine; the same level as the composer.json and composer.lock files.
+Look at the standard default .gitignore file already present at our project root.
+It should be at the very top level of your project on your local machine; the same level as the composer.json and composer.lock files.
 Don't be surprised there there are other .gitignore files in various subdirectories that we also automatically installed from the template; but you want to use that top one.
 It should look pretty close to this:

 <img src="../cicd/captures/gitignore1.png"  width="300">